mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #6: Vibrato LFO

-You should hear the pitch oscillating at a moderate speed.
+You should hear the pitch oscillating at a moderate speed (4 Hz).

 ### Test #7: Mod wheel to LFO